 - 19.1 The service provider shall mount a defence against third-party claims arising from infringement of protective rights without delay at its own cost and risk.
 It shall notify Swiss Post immediately of such claims in writing and shall not object to any intervention by Swiss Post in any legal proceedings.
-If the third party makes the claims directly against Swiss Post, the service provider shall, at Swiss Post's first request, participate in the dispute to the extent permitted under the relevant procedural rules.
-The service provider undertakes to bear all the costs (including damages payments) incurred by Swiss Post as a result of court action and/or any out-of-court settlement of the legal dispute.
-In the event of an out-of-court settlement, the service provider need only make the agreed payment to the third party provided it has approved the payment beforehand. - 19.2 If, as a result of claims made in exercise of protective rights, it is impossible for Swiss Post to use the contractually agreed services in full or in part, the service provider may at its choosing replace the components concerned with a different type, change its services so as to ensure that they do not infringe third-party rights while still maintaining the scope of services agreed under the contract, or at its own cost procure a licence from the third party.
+If the third party makes the claims directly against Swiss Post, the service provider shall at Swiss Post's first request participate in the dispute to the extent permitted under the relevant procedural rules.
+The service provider undertakes to bear all costs (including damages payments), incurred by Swiss Post as a result of court action and/or any out of court settlement of a legal dispute.
+In the event of an out of court settlement, the service provider need only make the agreed payment to the third party if it has consented to the settlement beforehand. - 19.2 If, as a result of claims made in exercise of protective rights, it is impossible for Swiss Post to use the contractually agreed services in full or in part, the service provider may at its choosing replace the components concerned with a different type, change its services so as to ensure that they do not infringe third-party rights while still maintaining the scope of services agreed under the contract, or at its own cost procure a licence from the third party.
 If the service provider fails to exercise any of these options within a reasonable period, Swiss Post shall be entitled to withdraw from the contract with immediate effect.
-The service provider must under all circumstances hold Swiss Post harmless in all respects.
+The service provider must under all circumstances hold Swiss Post harmless in all respects, irrespective of fault.

-20. Confidentiality
+20. Confidentiality clause